DON’T PANIC: Radiator Heating vs. Forced Air

 What Is A Heat Pump?

-A heat pump is a system that moves heat instead of generating it.
+Before getting into the comparison, it is worth understanding heat pumps since they come up more and more in conversations about Toronto homes.
+A heat pump is a system that moves heat rather than generating it.
 In winter, it draws heat from the outside air and transfers it inside.
-In summer, it reverses the process, removing heat from your home to cool it down.
+In summer, it reverses the process, pulling heat out of your home to cool it down.
+Think of it as a reversible air conditioner that handles both heating and cooling from a single unit.

 Want to be the first to know about new listings, market commentary, trends, design inspo, and West End community updates?
 Subscribe to our newsletter and get The West End Scoop delivered directly to your inbox!